serhatsefer/Smart-Medicine-Box/Server PHP Files/README.txt

 @
 @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @

-These files uploaded to serhatesp.dx.am
+These files are uploaded to serhatesp.dx.am

 If you want to upload PHP files in your server, follow these steps: